harshitGARG7/LeetCode/JUNE/Readme.md

-will be doing my own solutions in py / cpp. and others in java
+will be doing my own solutions in py / cpp.